google/santa/Docs/details/santa-driver.md

 ##### Driver Interface

-santa-driver implements a [IOUserClient](https://developer.apple.com/documentation/kernel/iouserclient?language=objc) subclass and santad interacts with it through IOKit/IOKitLib.h functions.
+santa-driver implements an [IOUserClient](https://developer.apple.com/documentation/kernel/iouserclient?language=objc) subclass and santad interacts with it through IOKit/IOKitLib.h functions.

 TODO(bur, rah) Flesh out the details

 ##### Cache

-To aid in performance santa-driver utilizes a caching system to hold the state of all observed `execve()` events.
+To aid in performance, santa-driver utilizes a caching system to hold the state of all observed `execve()` events.

 ###### Key

 The key is a `uint64_t`.
-The top 32 bits hold the filesystem ID.
-The bottom 32 bits hold the file unique ID.
+The top 32 bits hold the filesystem ID, while the bottom 32 bits hold the file unique ID.
 Together we call this the vnode_id.

 ```c++
 uint64_t vnode_id = (((uint64_t)fsid << 32) | fileid);